Healthy adults experience diarrhea

 (Crohn’s disease and ulcerative colitis) may have near constant diarrhea

-The sugar in milk, lactose, can cause diarrhea in some people.
+The sugar in milk, called lactose, can cause diarrhea in some people.
 This is called "lactose intolerance

 Photo © Petr Kratochvil

 Hot peppers are a frequent offender, but they often don’t cause diarrhea until several hours after they are eaten.
-There is a substance called "capsaicin" in some peppers that can trigger diarrhea.
-Capsaicin is also used in ointments that treat arthritis.
-(Interestingly, casein, which is found in milk, can lessen the burning effect of capsaicin.)
-Aside from the capsaicin, some people may also find the seeds and skin of the pepper difficult to pass.
+There is a substance called "capsaicin" in certain kinds of peppers that can trigger diarrhea.
+Capsaicin is also used in ointments that treat arthritis

 Photo © anya-anya